Dual action pain relief

 For three days use only.

-Read the enclosed leaflet carefully before use.
+Read the enclose leaflet carefully before use.
 For the short term treatment of acute moderate pain when other painkillers have not worked.
 Do not take less than four hours after taking other painkillers.
 This medicine can make you feel sleepy.
-Do not drive while taking this medicine until you know how it makes you feel.
+Do not drive taking this medicine until you know how it makes you feel.
 See the leaflet inside for more information.

 For oral administration & short term use only.